Best I Ever Had: Controversy

-In a lawsuit filed on June 24, 2010, Drake was sued for copyright infringement by Playboy Enterprises over allegations that "Best I Ever Had" samples American rock group Hamilton, Joe Frank & Reynolds' 1975 hit "Fallin' in Love", a song to which Playboy owns the copyright.
+In a lawsuit filed on June 24, 2010, Drake was sued for copyright infringement by Playboy Enterprises for the sampling of "Fallin' in Love", a song to which Playboy owns the copyright to, in "Best I Ever Had".
 The suit named Drake, as well as Cash Money Records and Universal Music Group, and asserted that Playboy "has suffered, and will continue to suffer irreparable injury" from the alleged infringement.
 The lawsuit demanded that "all infringing works be recalled and destroyed".
 As part of its claim, Playboy also alleged that "each defendant either knew, or should have reasonably known, that the sound recording was protected by copyright".
+By 2012, the lawsuit had been settled for an undisclosed amount.